Single-use medical devices: Manufacturing companies

 There are many manufacturing companies that produce and reprocess single use medical devices safe and efficiently.

 Elcam Medical

 A world class producer of disposable medical devices and components for the OEM market, and a provider of innovative solutions for specialised flow control needs.

 Cadence Inc.

 A single use medical device manufacturer catering for the OEM market.
 Their headquarters are in Staunton, Virginia.

+Sterling Industries

+Sterling Industries is a medical device contract manufacturer that assists medical device OEMs and scale-up companies with the production of their single-use medical devices.

 Reprocessing companies

 Innovative Health

-A reprocessing company, which specialises in the safe remanufacturing of SUDs.
+A reprocessing company, which specializes in the safe remanufacturing of SUDs, specifically Electrophysiology devices.
+The company is focused in efforts of making cardiology SUDS more sustainable, and the company is located in Scottsdale, Arizona.

 Ascent Healthcare Solutions

 A multi-million-dollar company formed by two corporations merging in 2005; Vanguard Medical Concepts and Alliance Medical Corporation.
 Ascent has facilities in two locations where the reprocessing of medical devices is done, Phoenix, Arizona and Lakeland in Florida.
 It is transported and delivered across various states in North America, providing its services to 1800 hospitals and purchasing organisations.
 They specialise and offer devices in the cardiovascular, orthopaedics, gastroenterology, and general surgery industries complying to the FDA's 510(k) and Quality System Regulation requirements.
 Their staff base includes more than 900 employees.